SarahDal/sarahdal.github.io/_posts/2024-01-08-blaewearie.md

 The two older sons are shepherds.
 Daughter Ann, aged 25, this time has listed as her place of birth Alwinton, a very remote village 17 miles away in the Cheviots, suggesting Margaret at least was living there when Ann was born in 1836; this is three years before she married James.

-Looking near Alwinton for the "Wilk Wood" listed as Ann's birthplace in the previous census, I found the ruins of two farmhouses - Wilkwood East and West Wilkwood - about 4 miles east of Harbottle, now within the Otterburn Military Ranges but even back then, a fairly bleak and remote location.
+Looking on the map near Alwinton for the "Wilk Wood" listed as Ann's birthplace in the previous census, I found the ruins of two houses - Wilkwood East and West Wilkwood - about 4 miles east of Harbottle, now within the Otterburn Military Ranges but even back then, a fairly bleak and remote location.
 Life at Blawearie would not have been too unfamiliar, I think.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blae/wilkwood.png)